nasuni-labs/nasuni-api-utilities/README.md

 **Name**: ExportVolumeDetailToCSV.ps1

 ## Show Ingest Progress
 This script can be used to track the progress of data ingestion or data growth.
-This script provides a report of all volumes in an account and the amount of accessible data alongside unprotected data on each Edge Appliance, the last snapshot time, and last snapshot version.
+This script provides a report of all volumes in an account and the amount of accessible data alongside unprotected data on each Edge Appliance, the last snapshot time, and the last snapshot version.
 Run this daily and compare results to get data for ingest trending or data growth.\
 **Required Inputs**: NMC hostname, username, password, reportfile (path to the CSV output file)\
 **Output CSV content**: volume_name, volume_guid, filer_description, filer_serial_number, accessible data, unprotected data, last_snapshot_time, last_snapshot_version\
 **Compatibility**: Nasuni 7.10 or higher required\